ashokkrish/IronOreGeospatial/README.md

-# Geostatistical analysis of an Iron deposit dataset
+# Geostatistical analysis of an Iron Ore Deposit

 ## Overview